Updated October 21, 2020

-- Healthcare workers and for those who have prolonged close contact with someone who has COVID-19, and are not wearing appropriate protective equipment.
+- Those who have prolonged close contact with someone who has COVID-19, and are not wearing appropriate protective equipment.

-- Elderly people and those with chronic medical conditions are at increased risk of more severe infection.
+- Elderly people and those with chronic medical conditions are at increased risk of more severe illness.

 You can lower your risk of exposure by practicing social distancing including staying at least 6 feet away from people, wearing a mask that covers your nose and mouth when in public, limiting contact with large groups of people, and washing your hands frequently.